Last Updated on 14/05/2024 by Denise Leo. Post first published on September 2, 2021.

 When Does the Pomeranian Uglies Happen?

-The worst time of the Pomeranian ugly phase is when they’re between 4-10 months old.
-After 10 months, their coat is full and thick once more as they regain their good looks.
+The worst time of the Pomeranian ugly phase is when they’re between 4 and 10 months old.
+After ten months, their coats become full and thick once more as they regain their good looks.

 How Long Do Pomeranian Uglies Last?